Key Trading Terms and Concepts

 Return

-• On platforms like Qption, traders may receive up to 45% of their investment amount even in a losing trade.
-The return percentage is determined when an asset is purchased.
+- The payout or percentage you receive from a position.
+On platforms like Qption, traders may receive up to 45% of the investment amount even on a losing trade (as configured per asset).
+The return rate is set at purchase.

 Volatility

-• The degree of price fluctuation of an asset over a set time period.
-Higher volatility indicates larger price swings.
+- The degree of price fluctuation over a given period.
+Higher volatility means larger, faster price swings.

 Deposit